illinoistech-itm/team-6o-2023/Charter.md

 - Each team member must attend project meetings in order to stay up to date with their tasks and project related work.

 - In order to be excused from a meeting, team members must give notice to the group at least 24 hours before the meeting.
-It is the excused team member's responability to find out what they missed in the meeting.
+It is the excused team member's responsibility to find out what they missed in the meeting.
 This can be done via communication with current PM (project manager).

 - Any inclination of racism, prejudice, bullying, or harassment will not be tolerated.
 All team members must maintain respectful behavior throughout interactions with other team members.